bioinformaticsdotca/IDE_2023/module4/README.md

 git checkout single-conda
 ```

-Finally, we need to activate the conda environment containing the software SIGNAL requires, and create a symlink to the reference files SIGNAL needs:
+Finally, we need to activate the conda environment containing the software SIGNAL requires, and create a symlink to the reference files SIGNAL needs.
+You can also review the SIGNAL help screen to see our options:

 ```
 conda activate signalcovtools
 ln -s ~/CourseData/IDE_data/module4/data/
+python signalexe.py -h
 ```

 In order to run SIGNAL, we first need to prepare two files: a configuration file, where all of our assembly parameters will be assigned, and a sample table, which will list the indivdual samples and the location of corresponding R1 and R2 FASTQs.
 Remember that our sequencing data is located one directory level up (i.e., `../cbw_demo_run/`).
 Generating the required files can all be done using the following command: